chaitu713/adventure-works-sales-report-PowerBI/README.md

-Adventure Works Sales Report using Power BI
+ADVENTURE WORKS SALES REPORT USING POWER BI

   Adventure Works Cycles, a global manufacturing company wants us to design a end-to-end business solution from scratch including tracking of KPIs (sales, revenue,         profit, returns), compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.

   We're given a folder of raw csv files, containing information about transactions, returns, products, customers and territories.

   Here we used Power BI Desktop to: